navycuda/story_creator/PLANNING.md

 ### Db design notes

+Theory of operation:

+database tables have been modeled as objects.
+Each object will be responsible for its own interaction with the database, so from the server code perspective we're only dealing with classes.
+I believe this will also dramatically simplify transferring the different datatypes and may even further open up a serious look at using a single page app.

+#### need Forms
+  [ ] - Create/Edit User
+  [ ] - Create/Edit Story
+  [ ] - Create/Edit Event
+  [ ] - Create/Edit Event Type
+  [ ] - Create/Edit Character

 #### cast
   For the time being I'm leaving out cast as I feel it is redundant to he job of the character table, however I'm not going to remove it from the erd yet.